rsdoiel/BlogIt/blogit.1.md

 --prefix, -p
 : Set an explicit path to the "blog" directory.

+apply, --apply, -a YAML_FILENAME
+: This will apply the YAML_FILENAME as default values in the front matter of a COMMONMARK_FILE.

 check, --check, -c
 : check COMMONMARK_FILE or directory PATH expected front matter reporting problems.